CDL job guide

 You can research early, but be clear about your license status.
 Some employers accept permit holders or recent graduates; others require a full CDL and experience.

-Why does this page link to job sites instead of listing every job here?
+Why link to job sites instead of listing every job here?